mylette/vim-gym/README.rst

 any kind of markup language you want to write your notes.
 Would you like to create files?
 Chose which works better for you ``:new`` or ``:e``.

-It's easy to lose track of the opened files but rest assured that the Vim buffer keeps a list for you, all you need to do is ask ``:ls``.
-Editing a file from the buffer is as easy as saying ``:b{pattern}`` where ``pattern`` is the unique part in the file name, which could be even a single letter!
+It's easy to lose track of opened files but rest assured that the Vim buffer keeps a list for you, all you need to do is ask ``:ls``.
+Editing a file from the buffer is as easy as saying ``:b{pattern}`` where ``pattern`` is a unique part in the file name, which could be even a single letter!
 This gets even simpler if you want to go back to a file where you were a second ago, simply use ``CTRL-6``!
-If you are good at keeping track of the jumps you made don't forget to use ``CRTL-o`` and ``CRTL-i``, this will bring you home in a blink of an eye (but don't overuse this one).
+If you are good at keeping track of the jumps you made don't forget to use ``CRTL-o`` and ``CRTL-i``, this will bring you home in a blink of an eye (this one is easy to overuse, don't be Hulk - don't smash).

 Still not impressed?
 Here is a real case scenario.
-You are editing your notes from the previous days and you have 20+ files opened in your Vim session, you suddenly realize that it would be a great idea to add the same hyperlink, pointing to a table of content file, at the end of every opened files in your buffers.
-This very simple problem would probably be an opening scene to a horror movie in most of editor, but in Vim all you have to do is make a small macro called ``r``
+You are editing your notes from the previous month and you have 20+ files opened in your Vim session, you suddenly realize that it would be a great idea to add the same hyperlink, pointing to a table of content file, at the end of every opened files in your buffers.
+This very simple problem would probably be an opening scene to a horror movie in most text editors, but in Vim all you have to do is make a small macro called ``r``

 .. code:: vim